-Whether that be to a sales page for a product or service you offer, or to a lead magnet page to gather leads for your email list, or a blog post you just put up, or even just a contact page!
+Whether that be to a sales page for a product or service you offer, or to a lead magnet page to gather members for your email list, a blog post you just put up, or even just your contact page!

 You put the time into designing these pages with conversion in mind.

-Let’s say 10 people follow a link in your Instagram bio – which is a classic way we get our Instagram followers over to our websites and sign up pages.
+Let’s say 10 people tap the link in your Instagram bio – which is a classic way we get our Instagram followers over to our websites and sign up pages.
 “Hey peeps, follow the link in my bio to get my free bla bla…”